sad-gabi/chocola/documentation/02-components/01-fundamentals.md

 }
 ```

 `$runtime` runs once after the component is rendered.
-It receives `self` (the root element) and `ctx` (props and state) as injected parameters — you don't need to declare them in the signature.
+It receives `self` (the root element) and `ctx` (props and state) as injected parameters — you don't declare them in the signature.

 ```html
 <script>